RobotLocomotion/drake/doc/_pages/jenkins.md

 * ``@drake-jenkins-bot mac-catalina-unprovisioned-clang-bazel-experimental-release please``

 After this has passed, go through normal review.
-Once normal review is done, add ``@jamiesnape`` for review and request that the provisioned instances be updated.
-He will then respond on when it is appropriate to merge the PR.
+Once normal review is done, add `@BetsyMcPhail` for review and request that the provisioned instances be updated.
+She will then respond on when it is appropriate to merge the PR.

 ## Building Binary Packages on Demand